skhussain123/SPECKIT/02-SPEC-KIT-PLUS/01-introduction.md

 https://ai-native.panaversity.org/docs/preface-agent-native

+### What is Spec-Driven Development?
+Spec-Driven Development flips the script on traditional software development.
+For decades, code has been king — specifications were just scaffolding we built and discarded once the "real work" of coding began.
+Spec-Driven Development changes this: specifications become executable, directly generating working implementations rather than just guiding them.

 ### 1. AI Assistant
 An AI Assistant is a tool or agent that helps humans perform tasks — using AI models (like ChatGPT, Copilot, or Gemini).